-Treatment of Primary Testicular Failure at Welling Homeopathy Clinics involves a customised treatment proven to help increase sperm count, enough for natural conception.
-In the last two year, we have had more than 1000 men for the treatment of primary testicular failure from around the world.
-And many more in the last 10 years of our practice.
-We could help few of them through our HART treatment protocol through there have been a lot of drop outs during the treatment.
-This is majorly due to the popularly known idea that it is not curable.
+Treatment of Primary Testicular Failure at Welling Homeopathy Clinics includes our customised treatment proven to help increase sperm count, enough for natural conception.
+In the last twelve years, we have had more than 3600 men for the treatment of primary testicular failure from 108 countries.
+And many more in the last 18 years of our practice.
+We could help a few of them through our HART treatment protocol through there have been a lot of dropouts during the treatment.
+This is majorly due to the popularly known thought that it is not curable.

-Primary Hypogonadism, also known as primary testicular failure, originates from an abnormality in the testicles.
+Primary Hypogonadism, also known as a primary testicular failure, originates from an abnormality in the testicles.

 Hypogonadism may occur if the hypothalamic-pituitary-gonadal axis is interrupted at any level.